mwilliamson/java-couscous/README.md

 * Boxing and unboxing for `String`s

-* Method overloads, probably by renaming (since some languages don't support overloading, and relying on other languages overloading semantics is risky).
-  Having a consistent way of naming methods would be nice, but using the fully-qualified names of arguments/return types would be rather long.
-Referencing those by an integer ID is an alternative, albeit less readable (and prone to change).
-Perhaps a reference by just the simple name of the class, with an integer ID if the codebase has more than one type of the same name?

-  Overloading is done for the interpreter.
-Partially done for the Python
-  backend: currently only supports overloading by number of arguments.

 * Handle boxing/unboxing when overriding method in supertype with more/less specific return types/arguments.
 For instance, if an interface defines a method that returns `Object`, then a subtype may override that method